robinrodricks/FluentFTP/README2.md

 ### File Management Features

 - File and directory listing for [various servers](#file-listings) (UNIX, IIS, DOS, etc)
-- High-level API to easily upload and download a file from the server
-- Low-level API that returns `Stream` objects for reading and writing files on the server
+- Returns `Stream` objects for reading and writing files on the server
 - Rename files and folders on the server
 - Delete files and folders (recursively deletes the contents of the folder)
 - Append data to an existing file on the server